abstractball/redux-path-store/README.md

 Uses TypeScript out of the box and will only support the usage of React Hooks.

 ### Light and minimalistic
-Simple as its only using files which mostly piggy backs off of "@redux/toolkit" and "object-path-immutable".
+Its only built with a few files as it mostly piggy backs off of "@redux/toolkit" and "object-path-immutable".

-### Redux DevTool friendly
+### Redux DevTools
-Works with Redux DevTool, your automatically generated actions will show up in the extension.
+Works with Redux DevTools, the automatically generated actions will show up in the extension as normal.

 # Example